tiltowait/Keyboardio-Model01-Firmware/README.md

 ## Notes

-Some of the plugins are arguably removable, namely NumPad and MouseKeys.
+* Some of the plugins are arguably removable, namely NumPad and MouseKeys.

-Qukeys is currently used for only a single key (tap Alt for Enter, or hold for Alt).
+* Qukeys is currently used for only a single key (tap Alt for Enter, or hold for Alt).
 A simpler solution may be possible.

-[`Kaleidoscope-HostPowerManagement`](https://github.com/keyboardio/Kaleidoscope-HostPowerManagement) is currently disabled because of a bug in upstream.
-I will be revisiting it sometime in the future.
+* [HostPowerManagement](https://github.com/keyboardio/Kaleidoscope/blob/master/doc/plugin/HostPowerManagement.md) is currently disabled due to a bug in upstream

-[`Kaleidoscope-ProperShifting`](https://github.com/tiltowait/Kaleidoscope-ProperShifting) is my own, custom plugin.

-[`Kaleidoscope-AutoShift`](https://github.com/tiltowait/Kaleidoscope-AutoShift) is another plugin written by me.
-I have it disabled by default, but it's included for development purposes.
+* [AutoShift](https://github.com/tiltowait/Kaleidoscope-AutoShift) is currently in development and is disabled by default.

 ## Special Thanks